dmap02/perez_diet/README.md

-# Effect of high-oleic safflower oil diet on mouse gut microbiota and Candida albicans colonization
+# Diet-responsive genetic determinants of intestinal colonization in the yeast _Candida albicans_

 ---